 Mediation aims to promote constructive communication and mutual understanding between parties.
 It also allows the parties to maintain control over the outcome of their dispute rather than having a court decide the matter.

-If the parties can reach an agreement through mediation, they should memorialize the agreement terms in a written document signed by the parties.
-However, if mediation fails, you can still take your case to trial.
+After mediation, if the parties can reach an agreement, they should memorialize the agreement terms in a written document signed by the parties.
+However, if it fails, you can still take your case to trial.

 What Are the Benefits of Mediation?